SumitKaushik1/Selenium-Automation-Challenge/README.md

 Web Tables verifications
 - Navigate to the Webtables - Page - https://demoqa.com/webtables
 - click on the 3rd edit button
 - click on the Add and Add a new Row and verify in table

+## Automation Challenge 3:
+- Verify  the content of the Model - Page - https://demoqa.com/modal-dialogs